Hwmdnf

 While it sounds like a good idea, you might want to think twice the next time you and your partner split your household chores down the middle.

-According to a new study, couples where men did none of the “women’s work” reported 1.6 times more sexual encounters than couples where men took on the bulk of the cooking and cleaning chores.
+According to an interesting study, couples where men did none of the “women’s work” reported 1.6 times more sexual encounters than couples where men took on the bulk of the cooking and cleaning chores.

 Coming out of the University of Washington, the study suggests an equitable division of household labor is less than ideal if you’re looking for a passionate relationship.